-Go to the sensor settings and then choose the server area probe as the destination end and remote end probe as host then, the PRTG will automatically start forwarding the data packets to and fro among the two selected probes.
-Thus it will monitor the performance of network connection.
+Go to the sensor settings and then choose the server area probe as the destination end and remote end probe as the host then, the PRTG will automatically start forwarding the data packets to and fro among the two selected probes.
+Thus it will monitor the performance of the network connection.

 In this way, we will be able to locate the lost data along with the other parameters which are essential for good network performance.
 We just need to choose and select the host and remote device among which we want to test the packet loss.

-PRTG QoS Reflector: The best thing about using this reflector is that it can also run on any of the Linux operating systems so there is no compulsion of using windows system and remote probe for output.
+PRTG QoS Reflector: The best thing about using this reflector is that it can also run on any of the Linux operating systems so there is no compulsion of using the windows system and remote probe for output.

 This is a kind of Python script that transmits the data packets between nodes known as endpoints and the PRTG.
 Thus by sending the data packets between two endpoints, it will measure all the QoS parameters of the network.
 Thus by extracting these data and by doing analysis and comparison, we can find out the jitter, deviation in packet delay, lost packets, distorted packets, etc.

-Ping Sensor: This sensor transmits an Internet Control Message Protocol (ICMP) echo message request data packets between two nodes of the network onto which we have to check for network parameters and packet loss and if the receiver is available it will revert the ICMP echo reply packets as a response to the request.
+Ping Sensor: This sensor transmits an Internet Control Message Protocol (ICMP) echo message request data packets between two nodes of the network onto which we have to check for network parameters and packet loss and if the receiver is available it will revert the ICMP echo reply packets a response to the request.